sruthijogi/sorting/README.md

-This is a JFrame for demonstrating sorting algorithms to students that is easy to extend and play with.
-We will usually start with a template of the `Sorting.java` file, and implement common algorithm like bubble sort, selection sort, and quicksort.
+This is a JFrame for demonstrating sorting algorithms to students.
+It is easy to play with and extend.
+We will usually start with a template version of the `Sorting.java` file, and implement common algorithms like bubble sort, selection sort, and quicksort.

 ![](http://apcs.io/img/lab/sorting/quicksort.gif)